jia-yi-chen/3dModel-to-2dArt-Dataset/README.md

 This dataset includes three types of data:
 * Painting examples in different artistic styles for a 3d sphere.
 Currently, it only contains one painting created by myself, using the computer drawing tool [CorelPainter](https://www.painterartist.com/en/product/painter/?sourceid=ptr2020-xx-ppc_brkws&x-vehicle=ppc_brkws&gclid=EAIaIQobChMInrG05eLl5AIVzw0rCh1_jwf1EAAYASAAEgK-avD_BwE) and imitating a painting example in [StyLit](https://dl.acm.org/citation.cfm?id=2925948).
 * The source file (.max) of 3D Models.
 The models are created by myself using the 3D modeling and rendering software [Autodesk 3dMax](https://www.autodesk.com/products/3ds-max/overview).
 All objects are in the same file.
 * Each 3d object model is followed by six images.
 Each image represents a type of lighting condition.
-These images are photorealistic rendering results.
+These images are outputs of the photorealistic rendering tool NVIDIA Iray SDK.

 ### Examples
 Here is a summary for this dataset.
 If you need original files to help your research, please contact me.